 Plaintiffs hereby demand that you immediately withdraw the matter as identified above.
 In the event that your clients fail to do so, I will move the court for sanctions for their failure to do so on Thursday, January 24, 2013 at 2:00 p.m. at Department 4C of the above-identified Court.

 Warning to Basie and Fritz Clients and Family Court Judges: Sleep with Dogs…

 “If you hire Jeff Fritz, beware that his unscrupulous tactics include sloppy maintenance of your own secrets.”
 Says CCFC President and the author of the letter, Colbern Stuart.
 “Fritz’ reputation as a bottom feeder unfortunately means he often cannibalizes his own clients after he’s tanked their cases.
 Our investigation into Basie and Fritz’ practice–which will be presented as the litigation proceeds–has uncovered a trail of demolished futures of his own clients.
 And now he resorts to disclosing his own client’s and her child’s confidences to defend himself against such abuse” said Stuart.
-“It’s a sad stat of affairs that such behavior is tolerated—even encouraged–by his co-defendant Family Court judges.
+“It’s a sad state of affairs that such behavior is tolerated—even encouraged–by his co-defendant Family Court judges.
 The guy should have been disbarred years ago.
 Maybe this will finally get through and serve as a warning to future clients that they take enormous risks in hiring firms like Basie & Fritz.
 Fritz is not just incompetent, he’s a menace to his own clients’ interests; especially when he needs to protect his own.
 Hopefully the Family Court judges and his domestic dispute industry colleagues will finally be alert that this partner in fraud will drag them down too.”

 Documents filed by Fritz, Van Dyke, and Hurst to defend Fritz from the Racketeering charges included emails of Fritz’s former client relating to her divorce, including her extramarital affair with a wealthy businessman, allegations of physical abuse of her son, habitual intoxication, psychological treatment and medication, her termination of her job as a reporter for Fox 6 News as part of a nasty custody dispute that brought down her career.